wzzzzq/Canvas_Terminator/README.md

 2. The script will:
    - Login to Canvas automatically
    - Navigate to specified course
+    AI mode:
         - Find available quizzes
         - Take screenshots of questions
         - Generate answers using AI
         - Submit responses
         - Save answers for future use
+    Saved Answer mode (only visible when there is local answer):
+        - load local answers
+        - Submit responses

 ## Project Structure